tkforbes/XCSoarData/README.md

 This configuration will likely work with a variety of hardware and software versions of XCSoar.
 Development of this configuration has primarily been conducted on a **Kobo Mini running XCSoar 6.8.16-Kobo dated Jul 26 2020.** It was also observed to be working on an Android phone running XCSoar version **6.8.16-Android dated Jul 26 2020**, although less attention was given to that platform and the configuration had to be manually updated to use the built-in GPS device.

 Configuration is highly specialized and depends on hardware to a great degree.
 Expect to make configuration changes unless you are using a Kobo Mini with an  attached serial GPS running at 115200 Baud.
+See XCSoar **Menu->Config->Devices** to confirm that your GPS is detected.

 ## Terms